chaserx/reggie/README.md

 ## Inactions:

 * Take payment
-* User modifying their registration (modification only by Admin)
+* User modifying their registration (modification only by Admin) although this would probably be not that difficult to implement.

 ## Setup